1jss/C9-lang/README.md

 | _Imaginary |              |

-As C9 is guaranteed to be C99 compliant, any keywords from newer C standards are not allowed.
+As C9 is guaranteed to be C99 compliant, but any keywords from newer C standards are also reserved and not allowed.

 This leaves the following keywords available in C9: